SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 ##### Proposed editing time: < 10 min.
 ##### Level: medium

-At least, we want to learn something about random number generation.
+Now we want to learn something about random number generation.
 It is important that you do not change the last rows of the R Console!

 *** =instructions